Luise of Mecklenburg-Strelitz, Queen of Prussia

 Luise and Friedrich Wilhelm in 1794; Credit – Wikipedia

-Luise was wildly popular in Prussia from the start, and descriptions of her from this time speak of her grace, goodness, and beauty.
-The marriage was a happy one, and the couple raised their family rather quietly at Paretz Palace west of Berlin.
+Luise was very popular in Prussia from the start, and descriptions of her from this time speak of her grace, goodness, and beauty.
+The marriage was happy and the couple raised their family quietly at Paretz Palace west of Berlin.

 Luise and Friedrich Wilhelm had nine children: